I decided to go to León on a whim. Mind you, most of the decisions I take these days are spontaneous—the oh-so-great freedom of travelling.

 People in León seemed to be fans of three things: churches (each barrio has one), political left-wing murals (the city was and is a Sandinista stronghold) and Big Cola (whatever that is, it was advertised everywhere).

 After wolfing down a couple of empanadas, I started my “scouting mission” in the Parque Central, by a busy market.
 I couldn’t miss the gigantic Cathedral of León, the biggest in Central America.
 It never ceases to amaze me how religious people are—services are packed, anytime of the day.
-I walked around all the barrios, spotting more churches, in various state of decay but all very busy.
+I walked around all the barrios, spotting more churches, in various states of decay but all very busy.

 León felt like a slightly more rundown version of Granada—not rundown in a bad kind of way, just less polished.
 On the other side, it was less touristic and people were extremely friendly and talkative.